NAACP Image Awards 2018: See All the Red Carpet Fashion as the Stars Arrive

 Niecy Nash

-The Outstanding Actress in a Comedy Series nominee celebrates the success of Claws.
+The Outstanding Actress in a Comedy Series nominee celebrates the success of Claws in a Mac Duggal dress and jewelry from Jason of Beverly Hills.

 Alberto E. Rodriguez/Getty Images for NAACP